-Pokemon Go Valentine’s Day Special Event: Free-Giveaway Event?
+‘Pokemon Go’ Valentine’s Day Special Event: Free-Giveaway Event?
 In Your Dreams!

-Valentine’s day is just around the corner and the famous Pokemon Go has stored a surprise up its sleeves for its fans.
+Valentine’s Day is just around the corner, and the famous Pokemon Go has stored a surprise up its sleeves for its fans.
 The news is out and all over the internet which had made fans jump in excitement.
-Niantic has certainly played its cards right in order to gain attention by deciding to do something special on February, 14 Valentine’s day.
+Niantic has certainly played its cards right to gain attention by deciding to do something special on February, 14 Valentine’s day.
 Niantic has taken this opportunity to present a new event in Pokemon Go for both iOS and Android users.

-The special Pokemon Go celebration event will be available for a limited time period only, that is a week.
+The special Pokemon Go celebration event will be available for a limited period only — that is a week.
 Niantic has announced that this special event can be availed between February 8-15.
 That gives enough time for Pokemon Go fans to enjoy this special event and avail the benefits that it offers.

 Let’s delve deeper into the details regarding what this special Valentine’s day event is all about and how it will benefit Pokemon Go users.
 The first thing Niantic announced is that the Pokemon Go Valentine’s day event will allow doubling the amount of candy that players win each time they catch, hatch or transform their Pokemon.
 Therefore, users on iOS and Android cannot afford to miss out on this event if they are regular Pokemon Go players.
 So stop wasting time and get that extra candy!

-The good news is that it doesn’t end here.
+The good news is that it does not end here.
 Niantic has also announced that Chansey, Clefable and many other pink Pokemon can be found more frequently, hence have a greater likelihood to be caught by users.
 Apart from that, Cleffa, Igglybuff, and Smoochum will have a greater likelihood of leaving incubated eggs.

-According to Slashgear, the main dish for Pokemon Go’s Valentine’s day event will be the addition of two new Pokemon namely, Espeon and Umbreon which are two possible evolutions of Eevee.
+According to Slashgear, the main dish for Pokemon Go‘s Valentine’s day event will be the addition of two new Pokemon, namely Espeon and Umbreon, which are two possible evolutions of Eevee.
 However, the availability of the two new Pokemon must not be considered a free giveaway to users.
 Obtaining Espeon and Umbreon will be somewhat complicated for Pokemon Go players.
 Niantic has added the limitation that users must first raise the love of their Eevee by choosing it as a companion and then waiting at a certain time of the day.

-In order to obtain Espeon, users must walk their Eevee several kilometers and get loads of candy.
+To obtain Espeon, users must walk their Eevee several kilometers and get loads of candy.
 This will increase your love for Eevee and potentiate the Pokemon to finally evolve.
 As for the time constraint, this evolution must be done between 4:00 am and 5:59 pm.

 The case of Umbreon is very similar to that of Espeon.
 The user must first increase the love towards their Eevee to a level where it can evolve, then earn as many candies as they can.
 Once this is done, users should make sure that they evolve their Eevee between 6:00 pm and 3:59 am.